Looking for the best YouTube channels about China?

 Not many people can say they eloped, faced a time-crunch then took their own stunning wedding pictures on The Great Wall of China!

-Although, I did visit the Wall in low season and got my own pictures with not a single soul in sight.
+Although, I did visit the Great Wall in low season and got my own pictures with not a single soul in sight.
 I’m done bragging.

 4. Laowhy86